Infinite Banking Loan Interest

 Yes, the life insurance companies DO charge you interest.
 This is because you’re borrowing from the insurance company instead of taking money directly from your cash value.
 This means that your entire cash value can continue to compound uninterrupted.

 Instead, your cash value acts as collateral.
 This means that your death benefit will be reduced until the loan is paid back.
 You aren’t borrowing your own money and paying yourself interest, which is a common misconception.
+It’s also why infinite banking interest rates become part of the overall design, since the loan structure is tied to keeping your full cash value growing while the policy remains intact.

 Why Compounding Interest Matters

-You might wonder WHY you would want to pay interest at all, when you could just withdraw from a regular savings account.
-The answer is in the compounding.
-When you withdraw money from a bank account, there’s less money to earn interest on.
 As we all know, interest accumulates better on larger sums of money—1% of $1,000 is only ten dollars.
 On the other hand, 1% of $10,000 is a hundred dollars.
-At the higher balance, not only are you earning more money—you’re also earning money on THAT money.
+At the higher balance, not only are you earning more money, you’re also earning money on THAT money.
 Which means next year, you’ll earn $110 of interest, and it will continue to compound and become more efficient.

 If, however, you withdraw $10,000 the next year, leaving $100 in the bank, you’re only earning one dollar.
 You’ve minimized the velocity of your interest.

 A policy loan fixes this problem.
-So although you may be paying interest, you get to leave your $10,100 in the policy to continue accumulating.
+So, although you may be paying interest, you get to leave your $10,100 in the policy to continue accumulating.
 And, you’re going to be earning interest at a better rate than the bank’s 1%.

 Fixed vs. Variable Interest